Kotlin/KEEP/proposals/infinite-loop.md

 }

 ```
-Also, factoring this form both away from and back to having a condition is natural.
+Additionally, factoring this form both away from and back to having a condition is natural.